wph12/MDP-Android/README.md

 ### Android to Raspberry PI

 **Obstacles:**

-The message sent from Android to Raspberry Pi will be in the following format for obstacles: (week 8)
+The message sent from Android to Raspberry Pi will be in the following format for obstacles: (start command for week 8)
 ```json
 {
 "cat": "obstacles",